GregAbram/ClimatePrisms/README.md

 In order to format a page containing multiple client items without clipping them or distorting their aspect ratios, a set of *filler* images is reqired.
 These images are *intended* to be clipped and scaled to fill any remaining space after the content items have been placed.
 These are held in _content/fillers_.

-#Setup
+#Project Directory

-To set up a ClimatePrisms instance, the user provides three items in one input directory:
+To set up a ClimatePrisms instance, the user provides several items in one input *project directory*:

+### A *setup.json* file

-+ A *setup.json* file that contains the information necessary to create the initial webpage.
+The setup.json file contains the information necessary to create the initial webpage.
 This file contains the title of the project, the contents of the homepage title section, and the theme/story structure of the data.

+The setup.json file consists of a JSON dictionary containing a title for the project, strings for the initial page, and an array of *themes*.
+The themes correpond to the columns of options on the homepage.
+Each theme has a title, an introductory videp, a tag, and an array of *stories*.
+Each story has a title, an introductory video and a tag.

-+ One or more Excel xlsx files describing the instance content.
+### One or more Excel xlsx files *describing* the instance content.

-As described, content consists of a potentially large number of images and movies.
+The first row in an xlsx file contains column titles.

+* **include** a flag that should be
+* **folder**  where, relative to the project *static/content* directory where the primary content resides
+* **filename** the filename in the aforementioned folder
+* **theme** the theme that the content pertains to
+* **story** the story within the aforementioned theme that the content pertains to
+* **text** 1 if the content includes text; 0 otherwise
+* **provenance** where the content came for, if available
+* **enlarge_image** whether the content can/should be enlarged in the displat
+* **content** If the content has a backing video, the file containing the video
+* **caption** a caption for the image

+### A *static* directory

+The static directory contains static data used by the project.
+One vital subdirectory of *static* is *content*, which (perhaps needless to say) is the actual content.
+The content directory should contain subdirectories and files as per the folder and filename fields of the **xlsx** files, as well as a video file named **attract_video.mp4** which will be shown when the system is idle, and a **fillers** directory containing images that can be cropped to fill gaps in the layouts.

+#Docker

+The ClimatePrisms server is presented as a Docker image.
+There are two ways this image can be created; one in which hich the content is bundled into the image, and one in which the content is linked to the image at run time.
+The Dockerfile is set up for the latter form; commented-out code in there show how the content can be embedded.

+The simplest method of running the ClimatePrisms server is to attach the content to the server at run time.
+This can be done by using **docker://gregabram/cp-ext**.

+If you want to build a bundled ClimatePrisms image, you will need to clone the ClimatePrisms source from GitHub, modify the Dockerfile in the root directory and run:

+	docker build -it {imagename} .

+You can push this image to DockerHub if you wish, enabling users to access a fully bundled image.

+#Running Climate Prisms Server

+The ClimatePrisms server is run by a Docker command line:

+	docker run -p 127.0.0.1:{host port}:1337/tcp -id {docker image}

+where:

+* {host port} is the port to attach the browser to on the host - I use 1337.
+* {docker image} may be docker::gregabram/cp-ext for a pre-built image that one attaches content to, or a locally-built image that contains bundled content.

+If content is to be attached to the server at run time, the content is attached using Docker's **-v** flag:

+	docker run -p 127.0.0.1:{host port}:1337/tcp -v {directory}:/ClimatePrisms.Content -id {docker image}

+where:

+* {directory} is the fully qualified path name of the content on the host

+TO discover whether there is a ClimatePrisms container running:

+	docker container ls

+If a container is running, it can be stopped and removed:

+	docker stop {container ID}
+	docker rm {container ID}

+where {container ID} is the ID from the previous step.

+The ClimatePrisms source root directory contains example scripts to start and stop the server container.

 #Running Climate Prisms

-##From the command line

-ClimatePrisms can be run from the command line.

-Two Docker
+Once the ClimatePrisms server is running, start a browser on the host desktop and point it at: **localhost:{port}/static/index.html**  where {port} is the port number specified when starting the server.